crnprasanna/Instacart-delivery-slot-finder/README.md

 1. If the previous session was terminated abrubptly / incorrectly, subsequent script exeuction may cause incorrect results

-	- I have handled this issue (using signal handlers), but still I get this issue in rare times (may be 1 in 50 exeuctions)
+	- I have handled this issue (using signal handlers), but still I get this issue in rare times (may be 1 in 20 exeuctions)

+2. Random times, you may see "UNHANDLED ERROR" or "RUNTIME Error" Fix : Just restart the execution

 # Disclaimer:

 	No guarantee that you will get the slots as reported by tool, as the slot booking happens at realtime.

+	Script may take longer time find slots as I don't have any control over Instacart slot availbality logic.

 	This tools is for personnal-noncommercial use only.